2006 Toronto Transit Commission wildcat strike: Synopsis

 Over 700,000 commuters were forced to find alternate forms of transportation for the day.
 The bewilderment observed on the faces of many early-day commuters speaks volumes as to the spontaneity of the strike.
 The public was essentially left in the dark throughout the build-up of tensions within the TTC.
 The day was also notable as it was the hottest day of the year to that point, with the temperature peaking 40 degrees Celsius when the humidex was added in.

 Rumours of the strike only hit the news very late on Sunday night, and many who were sleeping or working at the time had no way of knowing what was waiting for them in the morning.
 Finding alternate forms of transportation, some people who became aware of the strike action had to tell others at bus and streetcar stops along their way.
 Some decided to walk as there was no other option at their disposal.
 Both management and union members were fully aware of this state of discord.
 Even though the wildcat strike itself was a surprise, some suggest that the stressed relationship between these two parties should have been indicators on their own right.
 The strike began at 12 am for maintenance employees and the bus drivers and streetcar and subway operators followed early in the morning.

 At around noon, the Ontario Labour Relations Board (OLRB) "issue[d] a cease and desist order requiring workers to report back to work immediately."
 This order was completely ignored by picketers.
 Shop stewards kept strikers in line by advising them to await orders from Kinnear himself.
 A couple hours later, the OLRB reassembled, dispatching a back-to-work order, reinforcing their earlier promulgation.
 Kinnear remained defiant throughout the wildcat strike, but eventually bowed to pressure and advised all picketing workers to return to work.
-He asked the workers to do it "For the travelling Public, not the TTC Management".
 Rogue picket lines that refused to dissolve were done so through the assistance of the Toronto Police Service.